MarcoSommaruga/Simulation-of-Healthcare-Processes-Challenges-Solutions-and-Benefits/README.md

 # Repository structure
 The data analyzed in the experiments are private and can not be published.

+## Dissertation
+- Thesis.pdf: final dissertation.
+- Presentation.pdf: presentation for the discussion.

 ## Validation of the start timestamp estimation technique

+The following files can be found in the directory: Simulation-of-Healthcare-Processes-Challenges-Solutions-and-Benefits/Start Timestamp Technique Validation/

 - SimulationColombia.py: it creates the BPSim file with all the necessary parameters to run the appropriate simulation for the Student credential recognition case study.
 - SimulationPurchasing.py: it creates the BPSim file with all the necessary parameters to run the appropriate simulation for the Purchasing case study.